 email@example.com | @juliedmarquis

-Andrew Villegas, Web Editor, coordinates story web production, produces graphics and photo illustrations and helps edit the Morning Briefing for KHN.
+Andrew Villegas, Web Editor, coordinates story web production, edits and produces graphics and photo illustrations.
 He is also KHN’s social media editor.
 Andrew covered politics in Colorado before coming to Washington in 2009.
 He is a graduate of School of Journalism at the University of Colorado.

 firstname.lastname@example.org | @ReporterAndrew

 Diane Webber, Senior Project Editor, has 20 years’ experience covering health care, education and politics.
 She helped launch Politico Pro’s health care news service.
 She is the author of five books for teens on science and health topics published by Scholastic and is a graduate of Barnard College.